 In 1896, the Light House Board requested $25,000 from Congress to build Cedar Point lighthouse on the southern side at the mouth of the Patuxent River to mark a dangerous sand bar.
-Cedar Point sat on 1.54 acres with a three-story brick and cedar-shingle house crowned by a 50-foot tower housing lens and fog bell tower, oil house, boathouse, outhouse and bam.
-The Cedar Point Light was of the fourth order Fresnel lens variety.
+Cedar Point sat on 1.54 acres with a three-story brick and cedar-shingle house crowned by a 50-foot tower housing lens and fog bell tower, oil house, boathouse, outhouse, and barn.
+The Cedar Point Light was of the fourth-order Fresnel lens variety.
 The Cedar Point Light is recorded as having flashed every five seconds and having been visible for seven miles.

 Photograph at right of Cedar Point Lighthouse (1981) – View North, Southwest (front) and southeast elevations from Southern Maryland Online.